Mike Toglia Preview, Player Props: Rockies vs. Braves

-On Tuesday, Mike Toglia (batting .235 in his past 10 games) and the Colorado Rockies play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
+On Wednesday, Mike Toglia (.316 on-base percentage in past 10 games, 80 points above season-long percentage) and the Colorado Rockies play the Atlanta Braves, whose starting pitcher will be Darius Vines.
 First pitch is at 8:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Braves.
+In his last game he had a hitless performance (0-for-3) against the Braves.

 Mike Toglia Game Info & Props vs. the Braves